GomideLeo/cg-classic-algos/README.md

 The exception is for the Line, that also recieves the algorithim its supposed to use, with `'cohen-sutherland'` and `'liang-barsky'` being the only valid values.

-For the circle, only if the center is inside the draw area it will be drawn.
+For the circle, only if the square that the circle is inscribed in is inside the crop area, the circle is drawn.

 ## Running the Code